marswong/claude-code-web-template/README.md

 ## Philosophy

-- To avoid unknown issues, only use `next`, `shadcn`, `lucide-react` and `tailwindcss@3`, don't introduce any other package
+- To avoid unknown issues, only use `next@16`, `shadcn`, `lucide-react` and `tailwindcss@3`, don't introduce any other package
-- Build for model `gemini-3-pro-preview`, so all package versions and documentations should be published before the date `20250101`
+- Build for model `claude-opus-4-5-20251101`, so all package versions and documentations should be published before the date `20251101`
-- Leverage local MCP servers to search for resources

 ## Reference